 A noncustodial parent may request in writing that he or she be provided, for the remainder of the school year, a copy of any written notice usually provided to a parent related to his or her child's misconduct that may involve placement in a disciplinary alternative education program (DAEP) or expulsion.
-[See policy FO(LEGAL) and the LISD Student Code of Conduct]
+[See the LISD Student Code of Conduct and policy FO(LEGAL) for more information.]

-Participation in Federally Required, State-Mandated, and District Assessments

-In accordance with the Every Student Succeeds Act (ESSA), a parent may request information regarding any federal, state, or district policy related to his or her child's participation in required assessments.
+Participation in Federally Required, State-Mandated, and District Assessments In accordance with the Every Student Succeeds Act (ESSA), a parent may request information regarding any federal, state, or district policy related to his or her child's participation in required assessments.